Metabolic & Bariatric Surgery

-The result of these procedures and continued support is that patients can lose up to 60-80% of their excess body weight over one year with gastric bypass surgery.
+Bariatric surgery changes your digestive system by limiting how much you can eat, or by changing how you absorb nutrients, or both.
+The result of these procedures and continued support is that, over time, patients can lose up to 60-80% of their excess body weight.

-The typical candidate for bariatric treatment at OSF Little Company of Mary is 18 years old or older and has a body mass index (BMI) of 40 or greater.
+The typical candidate for bariatric treatment at OSF Saint Francis is 18-64 years old or has a body mass index (BMI) of 40 or greater.

-A patient is also a candidate if their BMI is between 35 and 40 and has one of the following obesity-related conditions:
+You are also a candidate if you BMI is between 35 and 40 and you have one of the following obesity-related conditions:

 - High blood pressure (hypertension)